+Mission Statement

+Together we create a happy and caring community where all our children love to learn and want to achieve

+'I feel safe at Tudor because the teachers are here and my friends can help me too.'
+(Year 3 child)

+Tudor Primary is very proud of the work it continues to do to make sure that children can remain safe.
+As the most recent Ofsted states: 'Pupils say, without hesitation, that they feel safe at school because the adults are there to look after them,' and 'Leaders responsible for safeguarding are meticulous in their record-keeping.
+They have established a culture of vigilance around safeguarding, and all staff know what to do if they are concerned about a pupil.
+Staff know pupils well and are alert to any signs they might be at risk of harm.
+The systems in place for checking adults who come to work at the school are rigorous.'
+(Dec 2022)

-Mission Statement Together we create a happy and caring community where all our children love to learn and want to achieve 'I feel safe at Tudor because the teachers are here and my friends can help me too.'
-(Year 3 child) Tudor Primary is very proud of the work it continues to do to make sure that children can remain safe.
-As the most recent county feedback states: 'There is a strong culture of safeguarding... and the site is now more secure and practice observed reflects aligned and consistent expectations and procedures.'
-(County adviser; Sep 2019) Keeping our children and ourselves safe is something that should always be on the forefront of our minds and takes many forms.
+Keeping our children and ourselves safe is something that should always be on the forefront of our minds and takes many forms.
 This document aims to highlight all of the different policies and procedures so that we can remain aware and consistent in our approach and the children are able to have a voice and feel protected within our school community.

 Our Safeguarding Team

+Maxine Smith

+Deputy Head

-Maxine Smith Deputy Head Lead DSP
+Lead DSP